-Previously, I was CTO of financial software firm TIM Group, using agile methods to build web applications for the world's largest investment banks and hedge funds.
-I have thirteen years of inspirational management experience, including building a technology organisation from nothing to 49 people while retaining unusually high levels of quality and resilience.
+Previously, I was CTO of financial software firm TIM Group, using agile methods to build web applications for the world's largest investment banks and hedge funds and building the Technology organisation from nothing to 49 people while retaining unusually high levels of quality and resilience.
+After that I was CTO at the flash sales company Secretsales, implementing and improving methods for releasing new features several times a day as well as introducing ideas and processes that removed waste and improved service in the production side of the business.

 You can see the details in my curriculum vitae (CV in PDF format).
 I enjoy discussing all aspects of software development, so please email me to discuss further.